alexeagleson/react-node-notion/README.md

 # Tutorial

 All code from this tutorial as a complete package is available in [this repository](https://github.com/alexeagleson/react-node-notion).

 If you find this tutorial helpful, please share it with your friends and colleagues!

-For more tutorials like this, follow me <a href="https://twitter.com/eagleson_alex?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">@eagleson_alex</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script> on Twitter
+For more like it you can subscribe on [Youtube](https://www.youtube.com/channel/UCV5YqK3AaInd3lYFQqlp7Lw) or follow me on [Twitter](https://twitter.com/eagleson_alex).

 ## Introduction